 Participant contributions and earnings on those contributions vest immediately.
-QNECs and earnings on those contributions vest immediately.
-For all Companies that provide a matching contribution, except for Rohl, vesting in the Company matching contribution and earnings on those contributions occurs upon the earliest of the following: (1) retirement under a Company pension plan or after attainment of age 55 and 5 years of service; (2) death; (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); (5) termination of employment without fault, and (6) after one year of service.
+For all Companies that provide a matching contribution, except for certain Rohl, Fiberon and Larson contributions, vesting in the Company matching contribution and earnings on those contributions occurs upon the earliest of the following:

+- (1) retirement under a Company pension plan or after attainment of age 55 and 5 years of service; (2) death; - (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); - (5) termination of employment without fault, and (6) after one year of service.

 Vesting in matching contributions made on behalf of Rohl employees prior to August 1, 2017 and earnings on those contributions occurs on the first of the following: (1) attainment of age 59-1/2; (2) termination of employment by reason of disability; (3) death; and (4) completion of five years of vesting service.
-Vesting in matching contributions made by Fiberon employees prior to November 1, 2019 and earnings on those contributions occurs on the first of the following: (1) termination of employment by reason of disability; (2) death; and (3) completion of five years of vesting service.
+Vesting in matching contributions made on behalf of Fiberon employees prior to November 1, 2019 and earnings on those contributions occurs on the first of the following: (1) termination of employment by reason of disability; (2) death; and (3) completion of five years of vesting service.
+Vesting in matching contributions made on behalf of Larson employees that were transferred to the Plan effective January 1, 2022 occurs on the first of the following (1) attainment of age 55 while employed; (2) termination of employment by reason of disability; (3) death; and (4) completion of six years of vesting service.

-MasterBrand employees at the Kinston location that participate in the Plan are 100% vested in their profit-sharing contributions at all times and Moen employees are 100% vested in their profit-sharing contributions after completing three years of service.
+MasterBrand employees at the Kinston location that participate in the Plan are 100% vested in their profit-sharing contributions at all times and Moen, Rohl and Victoria & Albert Bath employees are 100% vested in their profit-sharing contributions after completing three years of service.